This information explains what you and your family can expect toward the end of life and the options you have available.

-As death approaches, some patients become confused and agitated.
+As death approaches, some people become confused and agitated.
 When people are confused, what they say may have no real meaning.
 They may see things that are not there.
+This can be very difficult for families to see and for you to experience.
 Your family should remember that this is not who you are.
 This is from the disease and what is happening to your body.

 - Keep the room well lit during the day.

-- Place a calendar or clearly visible note that identifies the date - “Today is Thursday, January 1, 2011.”
+- Place a calendar or clearly visible note that identifies the date - “Today is Monday, October 12, 2015.”

 - Minimize noise levels in the room.